Call Center AI Automation Managed Services

 Performance Benchmarks:

-End-to-end latency under 800ms for natural conversation flow
+- End-to-end latency (the delay between a caller finishing speaking and the AI starting to respond) under 800ms for natural conversation flow

 Trillet Enterprise provides financially guaranteed 99.99% uptime SLAs as standard.
 This is not a marketing claim but a contractual commitment with defined remedies for non-compliance.